sinkovit/Discrete-Math-Project/Glossary.md

     If the conditional evaluates to true, the something will be executed, otherwise the commands contained within the indent will be ignored.<p>

-+<p>Nesting<a id='Nesting'></a>: Nesting is the process of putting multiple conditional statements within one another.
++ <p>Nesting<a id='Nesting'></a>: Nesting is the process of putting multiple conditional statements within one another.
 This is usually indicated through various levels of indentation in most programming languages, and is key in python as whitespaces serve as a delimiter for different blocks of code.

     ```python
     if(something):